Haeundae Beach Busan: Your Guide to Korea’s Most Famous Beach

 From there, take Line 1 to Seomyeon Station, transfer to Line 2 toward Haeundae Station, and get off at Haeundae Station (Exit 3 or 5).
 The full subway ride takes about 20–25 minutes, and the beach is a short walk from the station.

-Check out my full guide on how to get from Seoul to Busan with tips for booking tickets and using the KTX or an express buses.
+Check out my full guide on how to get from Seoul to Busan with tips for booking tickets and using the KTX or an express bus.

-Need KTX Train Tickets? 👉 Book your tickets here to reserve your seat in advance.
+Need KTX Train Tickets? 👉 Book your tickets here to reserve your seat in advance with Trip.com

 Already in Busan?